jupierce/enhancements/enhancements/testing/openshift-tests-extension.md

               # Configurations can request to be run in isolation
               # from other component configurations.
               # If two component configurations have a conflict name in common,
-              # test planning will ensure that there is not attempt to
+              # test planning will ensure that there is no attempt to
               # apply those profiles simultaneously.
               "isolation": {
                 "conflict":  [